I guess I can say Happy New Year! Hi! It’s been a while.

 I am finally getting around to writing about the details of my trip to Antarctica.
 It's in order of each stop, all the way through returning to Ushuaia at the end of the trip and flying to Buenos Aires.
 I've written a summary already, but this is more in detail with a ton more photos of each stop.

 I took a ton of video as well, so if you're actually interested in seeing more photos, let me know and I can share more photos and videos.
 Otherwise, all these are still photos I took with my iPhone, my Canon SX720 HS pocket camera, and my Canon EOS Rebel T7i (with several lenses).
 Due to the snow and just the overall nature of the trip, I had to get a new Canon pocket camera (same one) and a new iPhone when I came back to the US.
-I would not take the Rebel out if there was a chance of rain/snow.
-Totally worth it!
-So here is my story... enjoy!
+The Canon pocket camera died (lots of water in it) and I upgraded my iPhone (which means I lost some numbers :-).
+I would not take the Rebel out if there was a chance of rain/snow in order to protect my gear.

 I wrote about Ushuaia earlier this year in greater detail, while I was still in Ushuaia actually, so this is a condensed version of my time there.
 Here we go...